maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 For ripping, I suggest [infrarecorder](http://infrarecorder.org/).
 I installed it as a "portable application" (these leave no traces on your harddisc).
-Sinply press Read Disc to start ripping to an ISO file.
+Simply press Read Disc to start ripping to an ISO file.

 ![InfraRecorder](images/InfraRecorder.png)